Platanthera praeclara Sheviak & Bowles

 Conservation Efforts in Minnesota

-Several sites of P. praeclara occur on publicly owned property, or on property owned by private conservation organizations.
-This is a positive step, yet none of the sites are currently managed for the primary benefit of this species.
-This has led to conflicts and, in a few cases, unnecessary damage to healthy populations.
+Several sites of P. praeclara occur on publically owned property, on lands owned by private conservation organizations, and on privately owned sites with conservation easements.
+This is a positive step in protecting this rare species.
+Many land managers and agencies consult with Minnesota Biological Survey experts in an attempt to minimize negative impacts to P. praeclara as it relates to their management activities.
 It is essential that core populations of P. praeclara be designated and managed in accordance with practices that are known to enhance populations and habitats of this species.
+Additionally, Minnesota plays a critical role in collaboration with range-wide research efforts studying P. praeclara.

 Collicutt, D. R. 1992.
 Status of the Western Prairie Fringed Orchid (Platanthera praeclara) in Manitoba.
 Report to the Committee on Endangered Wildlife in Canada (COSEWIC).
 39 pp. + figures + tables.

 Cuthrell, D. L. 1994.
 Insects associated with the prairie fringed orchids, Platanthera praeclara Sheviak and Bowles and P. leucophaea (Nuttall) Lindley.
-Thesis, North Dakota State University, Bismarck, North Dakota.
+Thesis, North Dakota State University, Fargo, North Dakota.
 76 pp.

 Davis, S. K. 1995.
 National recovery plan for the western prairie fringed orchid, Platanthera praeclara.
 Prepared for the Endangered Plant and Invertebrates of Canada Project, Canadian Nature Federation, Ottawa.
 23 pp.